-The TMPG is a group of market professionals committed to supporting the integrity and efficiency of the U.S. Treasury market.
+1 The TMPG is a group of market professionals committed to supporting the integrity and efficiency of the U.S. Treasury market.
 The TMPG is composed of senior business managers and legal and compliance professionals from securities dealers, banks and buy-side firms and is sponsored by the Federal Reserve Bank of New York.
 The TMPG meets periodically to discuss Treasury trading issues and promote best practices in Treasury cash, repurchase and related markets.

-SIFMA brings together the shared interests of more than 650 securities firms, banks and asset managers.
+2 SIFMA brings together the shared interests of more than 650 securities firms, banks and asset managers.
 SIFMA's mission is to promote policies and practices that work to expand and perfect markets, foster the development of new products and services and create efficiencies for member firms, while preserving and enhancing the public's trust and confidence in the markets and the industry.
 SIFMA's Asset Management Group is a unique leadership community of asset managers focused on advancing market practice and enhancing legislative and regulatory effectiveness to improve the operations, efficiency, and trust in our markets.
 SIFMA has offices in New York, Washington D.C., and London and its associated firm, the Asia Securities Industry and Financial Markets Association, is based in Hong Kong.

 it will adopt it in connection with its transactions in Treasuries.
-Additionally, the Fixed Income Clearing Corporation ("FICC") subjects each of its members to a substantially similar fails charge in the event such member fails to deliver Treasuries in respect of a transaction settling through FICC.
+Additionally, the Fixed Income Clearing Corporation ("FICC") plans to submit a rule filing to the Securities and Exchange Commission amending its rules to subject each of its members to a substantially similar fails charge in the event such member fails to deliver Treasuries in respect of a transaction settling through FICC.